cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 In case that the hash function is specified for a fixed-size output, we define H.hash(m,l) such that it returns the first l octets of the output.

-We use the following notation for referring on the specific properties of a hash function H:
+We use the following notation for referring to the specific properties of a hash function H:

 - With H.b\_in\_bytes we denote the _default_ output size in bytes corresponding to the symmetric security level of the hash primitive.
 E.g. H.b\_in\_bytes = 64 for SHA512 and SHAKE256 and H.b\_in_bytes = 32 for